 A contributor for him going forward could be a gain in muscle and strength.
 While Jenkins is tall, he is also very slender and I wonder if he could improve his stamina.
 This past season, he averaged just 4 1/3 innings per start.

 In 2013, Jenkins will no longer be a rough teenager, learning how to pitch.
 It seems time for him to demonstrate that he is ready to earn his placement in these rankings based on results.
 Young Cardinals arms comparable in age and experience such as Shelby Miller and Carlos Martinez stepped forward around this time.
 It is now Jenkins' turn.

 Our 2013 top 40 countdown continues: To see the list of top Cardinals prospects announced to date and remaining article schedule, click here.
 You can also read each of the voters' philosophies in making their selections.

-Subscribe now to our annual pass and receive in the spring the 2013 FOX Sports NEXT Prospect Guide, a $4.95 value, for FREE.
-The perfect hardcopy companion to “40 Days” includes the top prospects from all 30 MLB organizations and much more.
+There's more!
+Monthly and quarterly subscribers who upgrade to our annual pass will receive in the spring the 2013 FOX Sports NEXT Prospects Guide, a $4.95 value, for FREE.
+The perfect hardcopy companion to "40 Days" includes the top prospects from all 30 MLB organizations and much more.
 We author the Cardinals section of the guide as always.